Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 + Make sure that the website works on mobile as well as desktop.
 <br>
-Works on both
+Works on both.

 + Needs to have at least 2 designs with different colours, fonts and layouts.
 <br>
-All alternative designs are in Task 2
+All alternative designs are in Task 2.

 + Test plan with results.
 <br>
-Is in Task 2 markdown
+Is in Task 2 markdown.

 The website meets the purpose of being a website that can sell phones and phone accessories, this can be seen with the basket page, the checkout page and on each individual phone and phone accessory page because they contain a button that says "buy".